Where did the first atmosphere and oceans come from?

 With more oxygen in the atmosphere, ultraviolet radiation could create ozone.
 With the formation of an ozone layer to protect the surface of the Earth from UV radiation, more complex life forms could evolve.

-3. What experiment provided evidence for the development of early life on Earth?
+- What did the Miller-Urey experiment show regarding the development of early life on Earth?

-4. Why was UV able to reach the Earth's surface?
+- Why was UV able to reach Earth's surface?

-1. What was the source of gases in Earth's first atmosphere?
+- What was the source of gases in Earth's first atmosphere that collected?
 What were those gases?
-What was missing?